rob-blackbourn/blog/_posts/2020-06-11-example-js-dataframe.md

 The constructor returns a `Proxy` object, which  intercepts calls to the Series.
 It first checks if the property or function is provided by the Series itself.
 If not it delegates the action to the array.
-Note how we the `Proxy` is returned from the constructor.
+Note how the `Proxy` is returned from the constructor; this is a poorly documented feature.

 The operators are provided by the `[Symbol.for('+')]` methods.